Pantovola was born many moons ago,

 The sad clown Bragi was never seen since the disaster, but rumors were that he had moved to the North Pole where he now lives with the penguins.

-It is said he no longer cries pearl teardrops, but that silver snowflakes float from his eyes.
+It is believed he no longer cries pearl teardrops, but that silver snowflakes float from his eyes.

-Pantovola had had enough of the traveling life and decided it was time for her to settle down.
+Pantovola had had enough of the traveling life and decided it was time to settle down somewhere.
 When spring had sprung she took flight with the Great White Swan her mother had left to her, bringing with her only her grandmother's sewing box, and of course, Bragi's pearl tear necklaces.

 They flew over fields, mountains, rivers and oceans...

-...until on a tiny island in the middle of a big stormy sea she noticed an abandoned house breaking the waves with its impressive structure.
-There she decided to stay.
+...until on a tiny island in the middle of a big beautiful sea she noticed an abandoned house with an impressive character.
+There she decided to stay, with the mermaids as her closest companions.

 And Bragi's tear necklaces.. they are kept safe in their box under the bed, and from time to time Pantovola likes to wear one or two of them.
 Then their glow sprinkles a melancholic blue hue over the house, and in those times she remembers with fondness the sad clown and that little theater of her curious childhood.